Make sure your cold emails don’t have any lingering briny aftertaste.

 Also let me know if you want more posts like this, because they’re fun for me.

 Like this blog post?
-Holy crap — you would LOVE the monthly email newsletter for winners, doers, and business owners who love signing great clients.
+You would LOVE the monthly email newsletter for winners, doers, and business owners who love signing great clients.
 Get started today.